dustinpfister/blog_posts/_posts/js-select-tag.md

 ## 4 - Conclusion

-So select tags in combination with option tags are the standard html way of creating an interface where a user can select from two or more options. it is often used with additional events such as the on change event to define what happens when the state of the select tag changes.
+So select tags in combination with option tags are the standard html way of creating an interface where a user can select from two or more options.
+It is often used with additional events such as the on change event to define what happens when the state of the select tag changes.

+In this post I did not cover every little thing about select tags though, there is much more to cover when it comes to making a select tag that is to sever as a way to interact with a back end system.